 This wonderfully maintained guesthouse gets high marks for its period atmosphere, multilingual staff, prime location and garden setting.
 The simply furnished rooms have stone floors, domed ceilings and comfortable beds, and there are lounges where guests can relax over free tea and coffee.
 Breakfast (included), lunch (20NIS to 60NIS) and dinner (65NIS) are served in the on-site cafe.

-It’s still quite pricey, and the food is reasonable!
+It’s still quite pricey, and the food is reasonable (except that awful salad)!

 The area immediately east of the Old City’s Damascus Gate is predominantly Palestinian and has a pronounced Middle Eastern vibe – street traders hawk their wares to housewives wearing hijab, Arabic music blares from cars, and shopfronts and streets are decidedly less manicured than their often-staid West Jerusalem equivalents.
 There is a mix of Arab- and multinational-owned hotels here, but few are worthy of recommendation.
 The Damascus Gate, Shivtel Israel and Shimon HaTzadik JLR stops are close by.